igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 the lower-level hardware drivers.

-9. **All strings are placed in PROGMEM (flash memory).**  SRAM is precious, and strings are needed only to support the user interface, so string operations are never time critical.
+9. **All strings are placed in PROGMEM (flash memory).**  SRAM is precious.
+Because strings are needed only to support the user interface, string operations are never time critical.
 While putting strings in PROGMEM makes access much slower, the slower access doesn't matter and the reduced SRAM usage is really important.

 10. **Support selective compilation of major elements.**  CARRT is constrained by SRAM.
 While it is useful to have a full set of testing code, it invariably uses up precious SRAM.
-So it is important to build the code in a way that testing code (or other major elements of CARRT, such as the "programmed drive" feature) can be omitted at compile time while still building a CARRT executable that is otherwise fully operational apart from the omitted functionality
+So it is important to build the code in a way that testing code (or any other major elements of CARRT, such as the "programmed drive" feature) can be omitted at compile time while still building a CARRT executable that is otherwise fully operational apart from the omitted functionality